gophergala/circle/README.md

 # Usage

-Drag-and-drop a folder into the app and Click the button.
+Select a folder and Click 'Sort' Button

 #TODO
 - [x] create the core utility
 - [x] create the http server and serve the file system.
 - [x] create the client
-- [ ] make the server feed abs filepath
+- [x] make the server feed abs filepath
+- [ ] make buttons/links
 - [ ] add css.